thebearingedge/pg-lit/README.md

 ## Features

-The `pg` library suits my use cases, but I found it somewhat unergonomic for a few common tasks.
-At present, `pg-lit` comes with an intentionally small feature set at about ~250 lines of TypeScript, but I am open to suggestions.
+The `pg` library is solid, but I found it somewhat unergonomic for a few common tasks. `pg-lit` is a small wrapper that makes these tasks simpler while remaining "SQL-first".

 Robust alternatives to `pg-lit` include [`porsager/postgres`](https://github.com/porsager/postgres) and [`adelsz/pgtyped`](https://github.com/adelsz/pgtyped).

 ### Parameterized Queries

-`pg-lit` uses the mechanism for parameterized queries provided by `node-postgres`.
+`pg-lit` uses the parameterized queries mechanism provided by `node-postgres`.
 Queries created by `pg-lit` are formatted as "config" objects that are passed to the `node-postgres` driver.

 ```js
 sql`select ${7} as "seven"`